Guest Health, Safety, and Conduct Policy

 Guests will undergo a security screening prior to boarding the vessel (e.g., prior to commencing the voyage, or at ports of call), and at any time where we may - in our sole discretion - require such security screening during the voyage.
 We will also require a security photo for each guest.
-While taking the security photo, or during a security screening, guests may be required to briefly remove any facial coverings (e.g., masks), hats, costumes, or others materials that may impede the verification of a guests’ identity.
+While taking the security photo, or during a security screening, guests may be required to briefly remove any facial coverings (e.g., masks), hats, costumes, or other materials that may impede the verification of a guest’s identity.
 Refusal to participate in the security screening or provide a security photo may result in denial of boarding or removal from the vessel.

 Mandatory Safety Drill

 All guests must attend the mandatory safety drill (also known as “muster”) and follow all health and safety instructions issued by the Captain as part of the mandatory safety drill announcements.
 Upon embarkation, guests will have a window of several hours during which they must (a) review essential safety information and (b) report to their designated muster station.
-On certain vessels, guests are encouraged to use our patented eMusterTM system which allows for the review of essential safety information by viewing a safety video via our mobile app or stateroom televisions.
+On certain vessels, guests are encouraged to use our patented eMusterTM system, which allows for the review of essential safety information by viewing a safety video via our mobile app or stateroom televisions.
 Guests who do not complete the safety video portion of the muster requirements via eMuster™, or who are otherwise unable to review essential safety information upon embarkation, will be required to participate in a brief safety presentation upon arrival at their designated muster station.

 Guests’ Reporting Obligation

-Failure to immediately report an illness, injury, unsafe or illegal behavior may cause the ship’s personnel to be unable to effectively respond to the situation.
-Any reporting delay may also cause the ship to be unable to properly preserve information or evidence and may cause a delay in notifying the proper law enforcement or other Government officials.
+Failure to immediately report an illness, injury, or unsafe or illegal behavior may cause the ship’s personnel to be unable to effectively respond to the situation.
+Any reporting delay may also cause the ship to be unable to properly preserve information or evidence and may cause a delay in notifying the proper law enforcement or other government officials.

 We have taken numerous steps to provide a healthy environment to all persons throughout their voyage.
-To that end, we have put in place policies and procedures consistent with current government, regulatory and public health guidance.
+To that end, we have put in place policies and procedures consistent with current government, regulatory, and public health guidance.

 In addition, we will provide information regarding port procedures; embarkation and disembarkation, social distancing and personal protection measures; use of on-board facilities; shore excursions (if any); and containment and mitigation processes in the event of identification of suspected or confirmed cases of communicable disease(s) (e.g., COVID-19), including contact tracing processes and post-cruise procedures.